jrachelr/concerto/README.md

 - docker compose build
 - docker compose up

-## Design
-Concerto is a full-stack web application for music lovers to search for concerts.
-It removes the friction between searching for concerts and moving to another application to sample music by an artist, by embedding a Spotify player within the browser window.

-Concerts and Users are separate microservices.
-The microservices communicate via a poller.

 ## Functionality
 - Visitors to the site can search for local entertainment based off whatever location/destination as they please.